 Notes

-- Always choose your widest saucepan that has enough height to enable the jam to boil vigorously.
+- Saucepan: always choose your widest saucepan that has enough height to enable the jam to boil vigorously.
 The fruit should not come more than halfway up the sides of the saucepan.
 More surface area means the liquid can evaporate faster and having sufficient height means you can boil the jam at a higher heat.
 Avoid aluminium, copper or iron pans; the acid in the fruit may react with the pan, giving the jam a metallic taste.

 Nutrition Estimate: